 3. Sweating the Small Stuff

 Maybe you don't like your tween daughter's haircut or choice of clothes.
-Or perhaps she didn't get the part in the play you know she deserves.
+Or perhaps they didn't get the part in the play you know they deserve.

 But before you step in, look at the big picture.

-If it's not putting your child at risk, give her the leeway to make age-appropriate decisions and learn from the consequences of her choices.
+If it's not putting your child at risk, give them the leeway to make age-appropriate decisions and learn from the consequences of their choices.

 “A lot of parents don't want growing up to involve any pain, disappointment, or failure,” Evans says.
 But protecting your child from the realities of life takes away valuable learning opportunities -- before they're out on their own.

 Of course, you'll still be there for guidance and comfort -- you're still the parent.
 But challenge yourself to step back and let your child know you're there for them.